Meaganspoon25/car-sales-and-inventory/README.md

 #### Models Form
 The Models Form allows the creation of new model data files.
 The form is straightforward; requiring the new model's name (name), picture URL (picture_url), and manufacturer (manufacturer).

 The manufacturer information is fetched from http://localhost:8100/api/manufacturers/  This information is stored in the manufacturers state, making the list of manufacturers available for selection in the form.
-The useEffect hook ensures this infomration is present before the user interacts with the form
+The useEffect hook ensures this infomration is present before the user interacts with the form.

 The handleSubmit function prevents the default submission to allow for a new data object to be created.
 The API call is defined to be a POST request, which will be directed to http://localhost:8100/api/models/ .